SumukhDev-Projects/Data-Analysis-Portfolio-Projects-/README.md

-This Repository holds all of the code and queries from the Portfolio Projects.
+# This Repository holds all of the code and queries from the Portfolio Projects in SQL & Python.